 Problem loading a .prj file

-If you load a Shapefile format dataset with a
+If you load an ESRI Shapefile format dataset with a

-QGIS is not able to read the coordinate reference system from that
+and QGIS is not able to read the coordinate reference system from

 the tab of the layer by